SonicwaveNL/Moonlet/README.md

 python3 -m tests.unit_tests
 ```

-## Turning Complete
+## Tuning Complete
----

-> *Note: see the [Examples](#examples) section to learn about how to run the examples, who showcase the working of this 'Turning Complete' interpreter lanuage.*
+> *Note: see the [Examples](#examples) section to learn about how to run the examples, who showcases the working of this 'Turing Complete' interpreter lanuage.*

-Moonlet is a Turning Complete language.
-This is determined by the fact the language supports important functions who are necessary to proclaim as a Turning Complete language.
+Moonlet is a Turing Complete language.
+This is determined by the fact the language supports important functions who are necessary to proclaim as a Turing Complete language.

 - [x] **I/O** — Moonlet supports a format which asks the user for an input, and shows/uses this as an output.
 - [x] **Functions** — Moonlet supports a format for defining functions and a way to call these defined functions.